tensorflow/tfjs-website/source/tutorials/core-concepts.md

 biases.print(); // output: [0, 1, 0, 1, 0]
 ```

-Variables are primarily used to store and then update values during model training.
+`Variable`s are primarily used to store and then update values during model training.

 ## Operations (Ops)

-While Tensors allow us to store data, ops allow us to manipulate that data. **TensorFlow.js** provides a wide variety of mathematical operations suitable for linear algebra and machine learning that can be performed on `Tensor`s.
-Because `Tensor`s are immutable, these operations do not change their input; they instead return new `Tensor`s.
+While `Tensor`s allow you to store data, operations (ops) allow you to manipulate that data. **TensorFlow.js** provides a wide variety of ops suitable for linear algebra and machine learning that can be performed on `Tensor`s.
+Because `Tensor`s are immutable, these ops do not change their input; they instead return new `Tensor`s.

-Available operations include unary ops such as `square()`:
+Available ops include unary ops such as [`square`](../api/0.0.1/index.html#tf.square):

 ```js
 const d = tf.tensor2d([[1.0, 2.0], [3.0, 4.0]]);